simschul/uncertainty_disaggregation/README.md

-# Code for: "Divide and rule: A practical overview of uncertainty propagation in the case of data disaggregation"
+# Code for: "When correlation matter: on uncertainty propagation in the case of data disaggregation"

-This is the code for reproducing the results for our study on “Divide and rule: A practical overview of uncertainty propagation in the case of data disaggregation” submitted to the Journal of Industrial Ecology (JIE).
+This is the code for reproducing the results for our study on “When correlation matter: on uncertainty propagation in the case of data disaggregation” submitted to the Journal of Industrial Ecology
+(JIE).

 ## Data required